 Walk of Stars: Find your favorite entertainer’s star along the Las Vegas Strip.
 Artists like Elvis, Donnie & Marie, Dean Martin, and Frank Sinatra, among others are permanently memorialized.

 Pre-Screen a Show: Located at MGM Grand, CBS offers guests the chance to view upcoming episodes of shows to solicit feedback.
-Not only is this a free thing to do in Vegas, they even provide participants a coupon book with deals and offers for their time.
+Participants are even given a coupon book with deals and offers as a thank you for their time.

 The time commitment for this activity is about an hour in total (45 minutes for the showing, and 15 for the survey).